Not meeting mutual obligation requirements in the Community Development Program

 We may waive the non-payment period if you meet certain conditions and are in severe financial hardship.

-If you get a failure and disagree with the decision, you have the right to ask us to review our decision.
+If you get a failure and disagree with the decision, you can ask us to review our decision.

 Read more about reviews and appeals.